Doris Speed: Coronation Street

 Speed was originally on a three-week contract, first appearing in the December 1960 opening episode.
-However, she went on to appear in 1,746 episodes of Coronation Street, and was one of only a handful of original cast members still appearing in the 1980s.
+However, she went on to appear in 1,746 episodes of Coronation Street, and was one of only a small number of original cast members still appearing in the 1980s.
 In 1983, the Daily Mirror published a story revealing that Speed was 15 years older than she publicly claimed she was (though her birth certificate, which showed she was born in 1899 and not 1914 as she had always claimed, was not printed alongside the story).
 "It broke her spirit completely," a friend said, adding "she would never go back on the Street after that."
 Whilst filming, Speed collapsed, and was taken to hospital, suffering from stomach pains.
 At home, she said that she had every intention of returning to Coronation Street after she had recovered.
 However, her ill health meant she stayed at home; her hearing also declined, and she became reclusive.
 Speed's last broadcast appearance on Coronation Street was during the episode shown on 12 October 1983.

 In 1985, her house was burgled while she was asleep.
 Following this, Speed went into hospital, and would never return to her home in Chorlton-cum-Hardy.
 She made her last appearance as Annie Walker during the 1988 ITV Telethon, looking "frail but happy" behind the bar.
 Aged 91, Speed appeared on a 1990 television programme to mark thirty years of Coronation Street.
 Helped on stage by the host, Cilla Black, Speed was given a standing ovation from the Coronation Street cast present.